-- Improving their teaching through proactive engagement in appropriate CPD opportunities.

-- Attending performance review meetings.

-- Adhering to this policy at all times.
+- Improving their teaching through proactive engagement in appropriate CPD opportunities. - Attending performance review meetings. - Adhering to this policy at all times. - Keeping records of their objectives and identifying evidence for those objectives being met or not met.

 4.0 General principles underlying this policy: